 Summary – Saving Water At Work

-- On a wider spectrum – different industries and company workplaces are going to have different potentials for saving work compared to others.
-This is company specific, but, also depends on the different industries and work types across the sectors of agriculture, industry and the municipal sectors
+This is company specific, but, also depends on the different industries and work types across the different sectors of agriculture, industry and the municipal sectors

-- There are both direct and indirect ways water might be saved on a company and industry wide level (we’ve previously discussed direct and indirect, or visible and invisible water use in another guide)
+There are both direct and indirect ways water might be saved on a company and industry wide level (we’ve previously discussed direct and indirect, or visible and invisible water use in another guide)

 Saving Water At Work – As An Individual